Greensill Capital: Lex Greensill, David Cameron, and the Collapse of Supply Chain Finance

 Forensic investigators discovered a "closed-loop" relationship between Lex Greensill and Sanjeev Gupta.

-3. The Collapse: When Sanjeev Gupta’s steel empire began to struggle, it became clear that Greensill had far too much exposure to a single client.
+- The Collapse: When Sanjeev Gupta’s steel empire began to struggle, it became clear that Greensill had far too much exposure to a single client.
 When the credit insurance protecting the loans expired in March 2021, the entire structure collapsed.
+Forensic auditors call this "Concentration Fraud."

 In 2020, as the pandemic hit, Greensill faced a liquidity crisis.
-David Cameron reportedly sent dozens of private texts and emails to the UK Chancellor, Rishi Sunak, and other high-level officials, lobbying for Greensill to be granted access to government-backed emergency loan programs.
+David Cameron reportedly sent dozens of private texts and emails to high-level officials, lobbying for Greensill to be granted access to government-backed emergency loan programs.

-• The Result: While Greensill was eventually granted limited access to some programs, the aggressive lobbying by a former Prime Minister for a failing company he stood to profit from triggered a massive investigation into the UK’s "revolving door" between government and finance.
+- The Revolving Door: The aggressive lobbying by a former Prime Minister for a failing company he stood to profit from triggered a massive investigation into the UK’s "revolving door" between government and finance.
+It unmasked that Greensill had used political patronage as a substitute for actual collateral.

-The Credit Suisse Catastrophe: A $10 Billion Write-Down
+The Credit Suisse Catastrophe: A $10 Billion Frozen Fund

 The collapse of Greensill was a near-fatal blow to Credit Suisse.
 The bank had marketed its four "Supply Chain Finance Funds" as ultra-safe, cash-equivalent investments for its wealthiest clients.